mdolidon/endlines/README.md

 - Straightforward syntax for multiple files and recursion into directories.
 Hidden files and directories can either be avoided or processed (you don't want to mess with your `.git`, do you ?)
 - Binary files will be detected and skipped by default, according to a filter based on both file extension and file content.
 This can be overriden of course.
 - Files' last access and last modified time stamps can be preserved.
-- UTF-8 files as well as all single byte encodings will be treated well.
-However, UCS-2 and UTF-16/32 are not supported.
+- UTF-8 files, UTF-16 with BOM as well as all single byte encodings will be treated well.
+However, UTF-32 is not supported (files will be seen as binary and left untouched).
 - Whether converting or checking, a report is given on the original state of line endings that were found.

 ```